 What do we mean by femicide? | Editorial Team

-Trying to agree upon a global homogeneous definition of the killing of women and girls based on their gender is highly complex: its meaning varies according to the point of view, context, and discipline from which it is being examined, as well as its scope, content and implications rely on how it is being addressed.
-However, the following definition results from the various documents and efforts that stakeholders, concerned with this heinous multi-layered phenomenon, have touched upon.
+Trying to agree on a "global" definition of the killing of women and girls based on their gender is highly complex.
+Its meaning varies according to the point of view, context, and discipline from which it is being examined as well as its scope, content, and implications rely on how it is being addressed.
+We agree that knowledge reflects particular conditions of possibility that allow it to be produced in the first place.
+In this sense, we acknowledge that the differences between "femicide" and "feminicidio" are not only linguistic but also, and perhaps more importantly, cultural.

 General definition and aspects